kckhchen/minimalistic-bitwarden-backup/README.md

 ### Scheduling the Backup (Optional)

-Besides typing the command and running the backup task manually, you can set up a cron scheduler for `backup_alerter.sh` to remind you on a regular basis.
+Besides typing the command and running the backup task manually, you can set up a cron scheduler for `backup-alerter.sh` to remind you on a regular basis.
 First, edit the `crontab` file by typing this command in the terminal:

 ```
 crontab -e
 ```

 Then use any cron expression to set up the frequency with which you want to be reminded.
 For example, to have cron remind you on the first day of every month at noon, enter the following and save the file (You might need to give permissions to cron):

 ```
-0 12 1 * * /path/to/repo/backup_alerter.sh
+0 12 1 * * /path/to/repo/backup-alerter.sh
 ```

 You will get a clickable notification when it's time to backup.
 For more crontab settings you can refer to [crontab guru](https://crontab.guru/).

 ## How to Restore